Operator Algebra Logic#

 Every time you perform an arithmetic operation, Pyxu automatically infers the output type based on the properties of the operators involved in the operation.
 This type inference is super convenient because it saves you from manual calculations!

 For example, Pyxu takes care of updating as needed methods like apply()🔗, jacobian()🔗, grad()🔗, prox()🔗, and adjoint()🔗 according to arithmetic rules.
-This means you can plug these composite operators directly into proximal gradient algorithms without havng to implement manually gradients or proximal steps yourself.
+This means you can plug these composite operators directly into proximal gradient algorithms without having to implement manually gradients or proximal steps yourself.

 Behind the Scenes: Arithmetic Rules#